Update you browser

 What you'll cover

-The spectrum of enquiry in Ceramics & Glass is driven by live and studio projects – archive and collections are explored in order to understand, question and reinterpret how histories and traditions of our disciplines inform contemporary culture – our relationship with site, communities and the built environment provide a framework for developing proposals – specialist tutor led group work brings a focus to areas such as metaphorical and phenomenological meaning within materiality – while design led ideas are explored through object use, and the systems of production that they emerge from.
+The spectrum of enquiry is driven by live and studio projects.
+We’ll explore archives and collections to understand, question and reinterpret how the histories and traditions of our disciplines inform contemporary culture.
+Our relationship with site, communities and the built environment provides a framework for developing proposals.
+Specialist tutor-led group work focuses on areas such as metaphorical and phenomenological meaning within materiality.
+Finally, you’ll explore design-led ideas through object use, and the systems of production that they emerge from.

-Drawing on our diverse network of contacts within the subject specialisms, lectures, artist talks and professional practice seminars from industry leaders, are combined with field trips and practical skill sessions to support independent learning.
-A strong studio culture is nurtured within dedicated facilities that offer opportunities for collaborative and cross disciplinary approaches – all aimed at developing the next generation of leading Ceramics & Glass graduates.
+Drawing on our diverse network of contacts within the subject specialisms, lectures, artist talks and professional practice seminars from industry leaders are combined with field trips and practical skill sessions to support independent learning.
+Studio culture is nurtured within dedicated facilities that offer opportunities for collaborative and cross-disciplinary approaches – all aimed at developing the next generation of leading Ceramics & Glass graduates.
+Alongside programme-specific delivery, theory and contextual studies will be delivered across the Applied Art disciplines, situating and contextualising a material-led practice's thinking (and making) into the broader world.

 Term 1

-Term 1 begins with the Interrogating Your Practice and Deconstructing Assumptions unit, which focuses on developing tools for deconstructing and critiquing your own practice and previous methods/approaches, as well as providing new contexts and directions for your work.
+This unit focuses on developing tools for deconstructing and critiquing your own practice and previous methods/approaches, as well as providing new contexts and directions for your work.
 Emphasis is placed on inviting new thoughts and progressive ideas through which to develop a ceramics and glass practice.
-During the unit you will be offered a series of opportunities to explore techniques, collections, environments alongside new modes of thinking aimed at challenging and expanding their current perception of Ceramics & Glass practice.
+During the unit you will be offered a series of opportunities to explore techniques, collections, environments alongside new modes of thinking aimed at challenging and expanding your current perception of Ceramics & Glass practice.

 Term 2

-Over the course of the Developing Methodologies unit, you will explore themes situated within wider material culture particularly those revealed by self-directed study via the lens of a Ceramics & Glass practice.
-Through experimentation and research, they will establish and develop the methodologies that will define your emerging practice.
-Developments and lines of enquiry formulated in Interrogating Your Practice and Deconstructing Assumptions, and through the Territory, will act as a background for the production of a body of work.
+Throughout this unit, you will explore themes situated within wider material culture particularly those revealed by self-directed study via the lens of a Ceramics & Glass practice.
+Through experimentation and research, you will establish and develop the methodologies that will define their emerging practice.
+Developments and lines of enquiry formulated in Interrogating Your Practice and Deconstructing Assumptions, and through the Platform, will act as a background for the production of a body of work.
 You will be required to write your proposal and develop the summative project for the Independent Research Project by the middle of this unit.

 Term 3

-The Independent Research Project offers a point of synthesis through exhibition, critical reflection and portfolio production.
-The programme will support you in acquiring an advanced understanding of practice-led methodologies, critical reflection, production, and presentation.
-You will be supported in understanding practice-led methodologies, critical reflection, and presentation.
-The IRP supports you with the specific conceptual and material demands of exhibiting and sharing their work and uses this to prepare you for the diverse professional practices of contemporary art and design.
+The Independent Research Project offers a point of synthesis through public exhibition, critical reflection and the production of a Print Ready Portfolio.
+Contracted and visiting staff from the programme support you to acquire advanced understanding of practice-led methodologies, critical reflection, production and presentation.
+Here, the IRP supports you with the specific conceptual and material demands of exhibiting and sharing their work and uses this to prepare you for the diverse professional practices of contemporary art and design.

 • make connections across disciplines